 As with any aspect of ethical clothing, the single most sustainable option is always to buy secondhand ethical leggings.
 Some people have qualms about secondhand clothing (particularly activewear), and others don’t.
 I personally don’t – a hot wash quickly dissolves any concerns.

-If you are similarly ok with the notion of secondhand clothing and/or activewear then here are several ideas on where to buy secondhand clothes online.
-And specifically for secondhand activewear, try ReRun Clothing.
-Their mission is to prolong the life of running clothes, so they focus solely on activewear.
-Their preloved leggings start from just £3 and include activewear brands such as Adidas, Superdry, Karrimor, and more.
+If you are similarly okay with the notion of secondhand clothing and/or activewear then here are several ideas on where to buy secondhand clothes online.

 Tell Me More About Recycled Polyester

 Recycled polyester sounds amazing, doesn’t it?
 I mean, what’s not to love?
 Clothing that’s made from recycled plastic, and in some cases, recycled ocean plastic is surely the way forward.
 Well, it’s not that simple I’m afraid.

 It’s important to know that recycled polyester isn’t a silver bullet.
 For regular leggings that you put on for everyday wear – for example, if you wear leggings instead of tights, or for working from home – then I would always choose natural fibres for this use, where possible.
 Look for natural materials such as organic cotton.

 For ethical leggings for sportswear, the main market is recycled polyester.
 This is because it’s simply not possible to make leggings for sport from 100% natural fabrics, and still have the properties that we expect performance sportswear to have.